skienzmatishun/rippreport/content/p/railroaded-by-the-law/index.md

 summary: Sheriff Hoss Mack and District Attorney Robert Wilters hid vital medical records to keep an innocent man railroaded in prison for eighteen years.
 Official forensic letters and signed state orders prove top prosecutors received a second autopsy report but lied about its existence to defense lawyers.
-Look past their peaceful resort-town image to confront the dark legal secrets buried right beneath the surface.
+We look past their peaceful resort-town image to confront the dark legal secrets buried right beneath the surface.
 ---